psanthoshkumar/AnsibleBooks/README.md

 ## general ansible commands
 	check version	=>	ansible --version
-	to check list of ansible modules	=>	ansible-doc -l to chck details of one modules 	=>	ansbile-doc -s yum
+	to check list of ansible modules	=>	ansible-doc -l to chck details of one modules 	=>	ansbile-doc -s moduleName